About selective mutism

 The stepladder approach requires regular practice sessions at your child’s preschool or school.
 This means you’ll need to share your child’s treatment plan with your child’s teacher and work with them to implement the approach.

-If your child is older, your child’s mental health professional is also likely to use cognitive behaviour therapy.
-CBT can help your child identify any worries and build more confident self-talk and positive social skills.
+If your child is older, your child’s mental health professional is also likely to use cognitive behaviour therapy (CBT).
+CBT can help your child identify any worries and build more confident and positive self-talk and social skills.

 If your child has language delay, they’ll get speech therapy to build their language skills.
 This might not happen until later on when your child is more comfortable using their voice.

-Medication is sometimes prescribed for children who take a while to improve with cognitive behaviour therapy.
+Medicine is sometimes prescribed for children who take a while to improve with CBT.

 Supporting your child with selective mutism: tips